moqui/PopCommerce/README.md

     $ cd moqui
     $ ./gradlew getComponent -Pcomponent=PopCommerce
     $ ./gradlew load
-    $ ./gradlew run
+    $ java -jar moqui.war

-Here are steps for a basic update:
+Here are steps for a basic update (for development with clean out and rebuild of database):

     $ cd moqui
     $ ./gradlew cleanAll gitPullAll load
-    $ ./gradlew run
+    $ java -jar moqui.war

 To access the eCommerce app go to something like <http://localhost:8080/popc> in a web browser.
 To access the admin app go to <http://localhost:8080/PopcAdmin>.